How to Apply

 The scholarship committee comprised of faculty, staff, and students will select recipients based on specific criteria indicated below through a competitive selection process.
-Funds will be distributed to the recipients at the end of the Spring 2017 semester.
+Funds will be distributed to the recipients during the fall or spring semesters.

 Impact Internship Eligibility

-- Applicant must have secured an internship position for the Summer of 2017 at the time of application (employer/supervisor verification is required).
+- Applicant must have secured an internship position for summer 2022 at the time of application (employer/supervisor verification is required).

 - Applicant must be a degree seeking undergraduate student at the time of application and during the award period.
 (Summer enrollment not required.)